jacsjazz/challenge-1/README.md

 A code is provided with semantic HTML elements.
 Images have alt attributes.
 Title Element has a short descriptive title.
 Comments were added to the CSS Styling sheet.
+Links are now working properly.

 ## Website Link